Updated May 31, 2026§ For Kids

 What age is appropriate for an Apple Watch?

 Most parents find 12-13 to be the sweet spot.
 By that age, kids can navigate the interface responsibly and benefit from features like school apps and group messaging.
-Apple's Family Setup lets you restrict features until they're ready for more independence.
+Apple Watch For Your Kids lets you restrict features until they’re ready for more independence.

 Can I control who contacts my child on the Gabb Watch?

 Yes.
 Parents add and approve every contact through the Gabb companion app.
-Your child can only call and message contacts you've specifically authorized.
-There's no way for unknown numbers to reach them.
+Your child can only call and message contacts you have specifically authorized.
+There is no way for unknown numbers to reach them.

 Does the Apple Watch work without a paired iPhone?

-With Family Setup and a cellular plan, yes.
-Your child doesn't need their own iPhone.
+With Apple Watch For Your Kids and a cellular plan, yes.
+Your child doesn’t need their own iPhone.
 You manage their Apple Watch from your iPhone.
 The watch handles calls, messages, location sharing, and apps independently over cellular.

 How accurate is the Gabb Watch location tracking?